MetaMask/keyring-api/docs/architecture.md

   the keyring snap responds with a `{ pending: true, redirect? }` response to indicate that the keyring request will be handled asynchronously.
-This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring snap UI.
+This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring snap dapp.

   Once the keyring snap has completed the request, it sends a notification to MetaMask with the result of the request.